AryanVBW/PrismOS/Installation Guide docs/INSTALL-Apple-Silicon.md

 magick convert -background none -resize 1280x720 01-about-this-mac.svg 01-about-this-mac.png
 ```

 Note: This dev environment does not include SVG->PNG conversion tools, so I did not generate PNGs here.
-If you run the commands above locally and push PNGs to `Installation Guide docs/images/`, I can update the docs in a follow-up PR.
+If you run the commands above locally and push PNGs to `images/`, I can update the docs in a follow-up PR.

 ---